HakaiInstitute/GlintMaskGenerator/README.md

 	commit       = {8cb19e55f128da86bf0dbd312bc360ac89fe71c3}
 }
 ```

+## Development

+See [DEVELOPMENT.md](DEVELOPMENT.md) for development and software maintenance instructions.

 ## License
 GlintMaskGenerator is released under a MIT license, as found in the [LICENSE](LICENSE) file.